ven-x/wyoming_speechcatcher/README.md

 # Note

-This app is a small personal project that I’d like to make available to you.
-Due to time constraints, I’m unable to actively maintain the project.
-It replaces the Vosk app, which I’d been using for a long time and which, after a few tweaks, had worked very reliably for me.
+This app is a small personal project that I'd like to share with you.
+However, due to time constraints, I can only continue developing it from time to time.
+It replaces the Vosk app, which I used for a long time and which worked very reliably after a few tweaks.
+Once installed, the Wyoming Speechcatcher app for Home Assistant works completely offline.

 # Wyoming Speechcatcher — Home Assistant app